-You’re at the stage of your life where you’re starting to see the results of your hard work, but now fibromyalgia is breaking you down.
+You’re at the stage of your life where you’re starting to see the results of your hard work, but now long-term fatigue is breaking you down.

 After all those years of sacrifice, late-night study sessions, sleepless nights with the babies, and the dedication you have put into your work and reaching your goals, your body is now threatening everything you have worked for and you’re feel it starting to slip away.